foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 Usage examples
 --------------

-In all of those examples it is expected that GNU tool chain for ARC has been added to the PATH:
+In all of the following examples it is expected that GNU tool chain for ARC has been added to the PATH:

     $ export PATH=$INSTALL_ROOT/bin:$PATH